Gravy (film): Cast

-Director James Roday and his Psych co-star Dulé Hill cameo as paramedics Marty and Delroy.
+Director James Roday Rodriguez and his Psych co-star Dulé Hill cameo as paramedics Marty and Delroy.

 Production

 Filming took place in March 2013 in Los Angeles, California, with a cast including Sarah Silverman, Michael Weston, Jimmi Simpson, Sutton Foster, Lily Cole, Gabourey Sidibe, Paul Rodriguez, Molly Ephraim, Lothaire Bluteau, Gabriel Luna, and Ethan Sandler.

-On April 5, 2013, after the film had already wrapped, it was officially reported that James Roday was making his film directorial debut with Gravy.
+On April 5, 2013, after the film had already wrapped, it was officially reported that James Roday Rodriguez was making his film directorial debut with Gravy.

 Release

 The distribution rights were acquired by Shout!
 Factory under its subsidiary Scream Factory on June 22, 2015.
 The film was released in a limited release on October 2, 2015, before being released on video on demand, and DVD and Blu-ray on October 6, 2015.